 I retain full ownership and copyright to the original works.
 You will receive a license for personal use, such as printing and web publication.
 You provide me with the right to use images of your likeness for online and print publication and advertising, and other various uses.

 I photograph weddings using a combination of cameras and lenses that will deliver exceptional results.
-For every wedding at which I’m hired to work, I carry three cameras (and thus, three lenses) on my body at all times; the unused lenses are tucked away in a Canadian made Nanuk 935 hard case (highly recommended).
+For every wedding at which I’m hired to work, I carry three cameras (and thus, three lenses) on my body at all times.
 I work hard to avoid flash photography; however, for situations that require it, I always have my ProFoto D1 1000 and ProFoto D1 500 studio strobes and Paul C. Buff Vagabond Lithium Extreme battery on standby.

 With that said, please read this article about why wedding photography gear doesn’t really matter.